alobashev/mkl-vc/README.md

 # [Interspeech 2025] Training-Free Voice Conversion with Factorized Optimal Transport

+This repository contains the source code and instructions for reproducing the results presented in our Interspeech 2025 paper "Training-Free Voice Conversion with Factorized Optimal Transport" by Alexander Lobashev, Assel Yermekova and Maria Larchenko.

 Abstract.

 This paper introduces Factorized MKL-VC, a training-free modification for kNN-VC pipeline.